tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

         # or
         cp -r /usr/local/share/nuvolaplayer3/web_apps/test ./test-integration

- 4. Rename old integration files
+ 4. Rename old integration files (or remove it).

         :::sh
         cd ~/projects/nuvola-player/test-integration
         mv metadata.json metadata.old.json
         mv integrate.js integrate.old.js

- 5. Create new integration files
+ 5. Create new integration files and open them in your preferred plan-text editor (Gedit, for example).

         :::sh
         cd ~/projects/nuvola-player/test-integration
         touch metadata.json integrate.js
         gedit metadata.json integrate.js >/dev/null 2>&1 &

- 6. Initialize Git repository
+ 6. Initialize a new [Git][git] repository for your service integration.

-    You can skip this step if you don't know Git version control system.
-However, if you would like to have your service integration maintained as a part of the Nuvola Player project and available in Nuvola Player repository, you will increase maintenance burden of the project, because somebody (me) will have to create Git repository from tar.gz archive of your service integration anyway.
+    You can skip this step if you don't know [Git version control system][git].
+However, if you would like to have your service integration maintained as a part of the Nuvola Player project and available in the Nuvola Player repository, you will increase maintenance burden of the project, because somebody ([*me*][me]) will have to create Git repository from tar.gz archive of your service integration anyway.

-    Let's initialize a new Git repository for your service integration.

         :::sh
         cd ~/projects/nuvola-player/test-integration